microtick/docusaurus/docs/oracles.md

 types of oracles can discourage observers from submitting a price at a new high or low even if this is actually the correct observation.

-## Option pricing applied to the Oracle problem
+## Option pricing applied to the oracle problem

 Microtick takes a different approach to indentivizing accurate price inputs.
 Rather than dividing time into fixed epochs, Microtick creates a set of markets of fixed time _duration_.